-Next the manometer must be monitored for five minutes, within this time it must not drop below 75mm.
+Next, the manometer must be monitored for five minutes and within this time it must not drop below 75mm.
 This will be considered a pass, however if it does reduce to below the 75mm line on the manometer there should be an examination for leaks and other signs of failure.
 If anything needs rectifying this must be complete before conducting another test and if this fails move to a water test.

 How does the drainage water test work?

-Water testing, also known as water drop testing, is a method of testing drains which requires less pressure but unlike the air test may take up to 2 hours to set up.
-It is often referred to as a “drop test”.
-The test itself works through bunging up the two ends of a system, and charging the system with water and overseeing the water levels either at a manhole or access point.
+Water testing, also known as water drop testing, is a method of testing drains which requires less pressure but, unlike the air test, may take up to 2 hours to set up.
+The test itself works through bunging up the two ends of a system, charging the system with water and overseeing the water levels either at a manhole or access point.
 No additional pressure should be applied when performing the water test.
 This means that the water level should be limited to 1.5 meters from the lowest invert level of the drain being tested.
-This test has the positive of being able to test a whole system at once which can be beneficial for everyone involved in this process.
+This method has the positive of being able to test a whole system at once which can be beneficial for everyone involved in the process.

 Drain testing procedure for a water test.

-There are two types of test parameters that must be followed depending on the size of the pipe you will be using.
+There are two types of test parameters that must be followed, depending on the size of the pipe you will be using.
 If the pipe diameter is in the range of 100-400mm then the rules for BS8301 should be followed.
-This means a 1500mm head at high end and a maximum head of 400mm at low end.
+This means a 1500mm head at the high end and a maximum head of 400mm at the low end.
 If your pipe is between the ranges of 400-750mm then the rules for BS8005 should be followed.
-This mean a 1200mm head at high end and a maximum head of 6000mm.
+This means a 1200mm head at the high end and a maximum head of 6000mm at the low end.

 Firstly the lower end and all open branches must have bungs put into them, after this a 90 degree bend must be added to the top part of the run with a vertical pipe of the same diameter also added.
 In order to carry this out correctly the vertical pipe will need to be tied up to a secure object like a fixed wooden post.